jgodha/roman-numeral-calculator/README.md

 Roman Numeral Calculator

 Supports adding and subtracting two Roman numerals.
-The program currently does not validate the user input.
+The program currently does not validate user input.

 Developed in C programming language in the following environment -
 - Ubuntu	Linux 14.04